05Tushar/DeepFake-Detection-Using-3D-Convolutions/README.md

 First, individual frames are extracted from both the test and train videos.
 The 3-D Conv-net takes as input frames of size 112 x 112 x 16 x 3[RGB Channels].
 Faces cropped to size 112 x 112 are extracted from individual frames using OpenCV’s face detection neural network.
 The first frame of these 16 frames is chosen randomly from the whole sequence of frames.

 ## Requirements
-I have used Conda to download all the necessary requirements
+We have used Conda to download all the necessary requirements

 ## Preparation
 To convert the videos to individual frames use